-- 6.1.10.1.
-Meeting with and requiring its Providers to meet the Department's standards for timely access to care and services, taking into account the urgency of the need for services. - 6.1.10.2.
-Ensuring its Network Providers offer hours of operation that are no less than the hours of operation offered to commercial enrollees or comparable to Medicaid FFS, if the Provider serves only Medicaid Managed Care Members. - 6.1.10.3.
-Ensuring all services included in the Contract are made available twenty-four (24) hours a day, seven (7) days a week, when medically necessary. - 6.1.10.4.
-Establishing mechanisms to ensure compliance by providers.
+- 6.1.12.1.
+Meeting with and requiring its Providers to meet the Department's standards for timely access to care and services, considering the urgency of the need for services. - 6.1.12.2.
+Ensuring its network Providers offer hours of operation that are no less than the hours of operation offered to commercial Enrollees or comparable to Medicaid FFS, if the Provider serves only Medicaid Managed Care Members. - 6.1.12.3.
+Ensuring all services included in the contract are made available twenty-four (24) hours a day, seven (7) Days a week, when medically necessary.

-- 6.1.10.5.
-Monitoring Providers regularly to determine compliance. - 6.1.10.6.
+- 6.1.12.4.
+Establishing mechanisms to ensure compliance by Providers. - 6.1.12.5.
+Monitoring Providers regularly to determine compliance. - 6.1.12.6.
 Taking corrective action if there is a failure to comply.

-6.1.11.
+6.1.13.
 Cultural Considerations